OCA/connector-magento/magentoerpconnect/doc/11_tutorial_development.rst

 Create an import
 ----------------

-You'll need to work on at least 4 pieces of the connector:
+You'll need to work on at least 4 connector units:

 * a Synchronizer (presumably 2, we'll see why soon)
 * a Mapper